 The onset of winter conditions and shorter days spells the beginning of the tahr and chamois ruts, making it an exciting time to be out in the Southern Alps.
-Make no mistake about it, alpine hunting is a big challenge.
-But, it can also serve up huge rewards.
+Make no mistake about it, alpine hunting is a great challenge.
+But, it can also be fairly easy to come unstuck.

 Alpine hunting naturally takes you into some pretty serious terrain.
-It's one thing to be an experienced hunter, but having an understanding of the objective hazards associated with alpine travel is a whole different set of skills.
-If you’ve never travelled, much less hunted, at higher altitudes you could be in for a rude awakening.
-Let’s talk about some of the stuff you’ll encounter, and how you can manage these risks and have a trip of a lifetime.
+It's one thing to be an experienced hunter, but having an understanding of the objective hazards involved with alpine travel is a whole different set of skills.
+If you’ve never travelled, much less hunted, at higher altitudes you might be in for an eye opener.

 Everyone has different abilities and comfort zones.
 It’s all too easy to get excited and suddenly find yourself well outside your comfort zone.
 With 60% of alpine hunting injuries coming as the result of a fall, it pays to have a healthy respect for the terrain, the gear required as well as your own abilities.